AI Agent Skills

 - Run

-(new WpdbAtomicIdempotencyStore())->installSchema()once on plugin activation.
+(new WpdbAtomicIdempotencyStore())->installSchema()once on plugin activation — since v1.1.0 it both creates and migrates the table (lease-token column).
 The table is separate from the existingWpdbIdempotencyStoretable. - Attach

 AtomicIdempotencyMiddlewareto the route or group. - Place it inside the auth boundary (after auth middleware, before the handler).